Jerrybibo/jerrybibo/README.md

 ## Hello!

-I am Jerry, currently an fourth-year undergraduate student at Emory University and incoming SDE at Cvent.
+I am Jerry, currently an fourth-year undergraduate student researcher at Emory University and incoming SDE at Cvent.

 ### More about me
 - 🐍 Fervent Python enthusiast